turbot/steampipe-plugin-gcp/docs/tables/gcp_compute_disk_metric_read_ops.md

 # Table: gcp_compute_disk_metric_read_ops

-Google cloud Monitoring Metrics provide data about the performance of your systems.
-The `gcp_compute_disk_metric_read_ops` table provides metric statistics at 5 min intervals for the past year.
+GCP Monitoring metrics provide data about the performance of your systems.
+The `gcp_compute_disk_metric_read_ops` table provides metric statistics at 5 minute intervals for the most recent 5 days.

 ## Examples